santalu/maskara/README.md

 #### [MaskResult](./library/src/main/java/com/santalu/maskara/MaskResult.kt)

-You can retrieve these from both widget and listener.
+You can retrieve these from both the widget and the listener.

 * `masked` Masked version of input text.